 Herbs and spices that have anti-inflammatory or antimicrobial properties may benefit people with diverticulitis.

 However, because there is a lack of research on how these work for people with diverticulitis, it is unclear how effective they are for this condition.

 Herbal remedies can interact with medications, so it is important that people check with a medical professional before trying a new product.

 Garlic can be helpful as an ingredient in meals, but it is high in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs).
 FODMAPs are carbohydrates that can cause digestive symptoms in some people.
 For these people, a pure allicin supplement may be easier to tolerate.

 Diverticulitis symptoms can come on suddenly and cause pain.
-Sometimes, the condition can cause serious complications, which include:
+Sometimes the condition can cause serious complications, including:

-If a person’s symptoms get worse, they should see their doctor.
-Sometimes, the condition requires emergency treatment at a hospital.
+If a person’s symptoms get worse, it is important that they see a doctor.
+Sometimes the condition requires emergency treatment at a hospital.

 Symptoms that may require medical attention include: